alessandrowb/WoboStaff/README.md

 **ToDo List**

-1) Add more users information (online status, last seen online, etc)
+1) Add more users information (last seen online, etc)

 2) Store a local copy of the images